secrethub/secrethub-circleci-orb/README.md

 No more copy-pasting sensitive values into a GUI.
 Securely load secrets into CircleCI and sync them automatically.

+This Orb is officially supported and actively maintained by SecretHub, but community contributions are very welcome.

 ## Usage

 To execute a command that needs secrets, replace your CircleCI `run` command with `secrethub/exec`.